simoncozens/fonts-and-layout/features-2.md

 And here's the result of those two features - the contextual alternate, and the kerning feature - working together:

 ![](features/amiri-kern-2.png)

+That, thankfully, is probably as complicated as it's going to get.